stonemjs/docs/src/docs/architecture/adapter.md

 - **Runtime independence**: The same logic works in the browser, on a server, or in a FaaS.
 - **Seamless event handling**: Every platform ends up producing the same kind of internal event.
-- **Unified development model**: You don't need to worry about how requests arrive — just what they mean.
+- **Unified development model**: You don't need to worry about how requests arrive, just what they mean.

 Adapters are central to Stone.js's mission: **build once, deploy anywhere**.